Lock-Chun/lock-chun-next/docs/chatbot.md

 *   **Restaurant-Specific:** Answers questions only within the scope of Lock Chun Chinese Cuisine.
 *   **Contextual Answers (RAG):** Retrieves relevant menu sections from a vector database (Redis) to provide accurate, grounded answers about menu items and prices.
-*   **Relevance Gate:** Filters out off-topic questions using a multi-layered approach (greetings, keywords, semantic similarity).
+*   **Relevance Gate:** Filters out off-topic questions using a multi-layered approach (greetings, keywords, semantic similarity with cosine distance).
 *   **Specific Rules Handling:** Provides exact, pre-defined answers for common queries like hours, location, reservation policy, and ordering details when not directly found in the menu context.
 *   **Greeting Support:** Recognizes and responds to common greetings.
 *   **Basic Security Filter:** Attempts to block requests asking the bot to act outside its defined role or ignore instructions.